evolvingweb/migrate_example_i18n/README.md

 * **migration_group:** The group to which the migration belongs.
 * **migration_tags:** A set of tags for the migration.
 * **source:**
   * **plugin:** Since we want to import data from a Drupal installation, we need to set the source plugin to `d6_node`.
-The `d6_node` source plugin is introduced by the `migrate_drupal` module and it helpss read nodes from a Drupal 6 installation without having to manually write queries to read the nodes and attaching the relevant fields, etc.
+The `d6_node` source plugin is introduced by the `migrate_drupal` module and it helps us read nodes from a Drupal 6 installation without having to manually write queries to read the nodes and attaching the relevant fields, etc.
-  * **node_type:** With this parameter we tell the source plugin that we are interested in a particular node type only, in this case, _story_.
+  * **node_type:** With this parameter we tell the source plugin that we are interested in reading a particular node type only, in this case, _story_.
   * **key:** Since we intend to read the Drupal 6 data from a secondary database connection (the primary one being the Drupal 8 database), we need to define the secondary connection in the `$databases` global variable in our `settings.local.php` file.
 Once done, we need to mention the `key` of the `$databases` array where the Drupal 6 connection is defined.
   * **target:** Optionally, you can also define a _target_.
 This parameter defaults to `default` and should be defined if your connection is not defined in the `default` sub-key of `$databases`.
+But usually this parametre is left as `default`, so we can safely omit it.
   * **constants:** We define some static / hard-coded values under this parameter.
   * **translations:** We DO NOT define the translations parameter while migrating base data.
 Omiting the parameter or setting it to `false` tells the source plugin that we are only interested in migrating non-translations, i.e. content in base language and language-neutral content.
 It is important NOT to specify this parameter otherwise you will end up with separate nodes for every language variation of each node.
 * **destination:**
   * **plugin:** Since we want to create node entities, we specify this as `entity:node`.
 That's it.
   * **translations:** We DO NOT define the translations parameter while migrating base data.
 Omiting the parameter or setting it to `false` tells the destination plugin that we are interested in creating fresh nodes for each record as opposed to associating them as translations for existing nodes.
 * **process:** This is where we tell migrate how to map the old node properties to the new node properties.
-Most of the properties have been assigned as is, without alteration, however, some note-worthy properties have been discussed below:
+Most of the properties have been assigned as is, without alteration, however, some noteworthy properties have been discussed below:
   * **type:** We use a constant value to define the type of nodes we wish to create from the imported data.
   * **langcode:** The `langcode` parameter was formerly `language` in Drupal 6.
 So we need to assign it properly so that Drupal 8 knows as to in which language the node is to be created.
 We use the `default_value` plugin here to provide a fallback to the `und` or `undefined` language just in case some node is out of place, however, it is highly unlikely that it happens.
   * **body:** We can assign this property directly to the `body` property.
 However, the Drupal 6 data is treated as plain text in Drupal 8 in that case.
 So migrating with `body: body`, the imported nodes in Drupal 8 would show visible HTML markup on your site.
 To resolve this, we explicitly assign the old `body` to `body/value` and specify that the text is in HTML by writing `body/format: constants/body_format`.
 That tells Drupal to treat the body as _Full HTML_.